henrik/styleguide/README.markdown

 Comments should end with punctuation.

 Two spaces before comments at the end of a line to make them more visually separate:

+Use `# NOTE: Foo.` for especially important comments as Vim (and others?) will highlight it.

 ```ruby
 some_code  # Some comment.